International government agencies

 By undertaking collaborative research with allied countries, especially in niche areas, Australia (through DSTG) is able to access overseas capabilities that would not otherwise be available to the Australian Defence Force (ADF).

 DST has strong multilateral relationships through The Technical Cooperation Program (TTCP) with the United States, Canada, United Kingdom and New Zealand.

-DST has strong bilateral S&T relationships with Australia's traditional partners of USA, UK, Canada and New Zealand, due to historical ties and complimentary strategic objectives.
+DSTG has strong bilateral S&T relationships with Australia's traditional partners of USA, UK, Canada and New Zealand, due to historical ties and complimentary strategic objectives.

-DST has invested in developing and fostering bilateral S&T relationships with our partners in the Indo-Pacific, including Singapore, Japan and the Republic of Korea.
+DSTG has invested in developing and fostering bilateral S&T relationships with our partners in the Indo-Pacific, including Singapore, Japan and the Republic of Korea.
 Our engagement focuses on collaboration in niche technology areas.